takumade/crow/README.md

 ![Blackbird](./images/usecase.jpg)

 Is an unofficial Twitter client in node js.
-It works with puppeteer and twitter.
+It works with selenium and twitter.
 With that said i am not reponsible if you get suspended from twitter.
 Be a good netizen and follow the rules.

 ## How to Install
 1. Clone the project